A STUDIO

 ABOUT

-Artist & Founder
+Artist & Co-Founder

 Maggie is a visual artist, concept architect, prison abolitionist, and Christian mystic who weaves centering prayer, Jungian thought, and personal symbolism into a healing, creative practice.
 With more than a decade of experience leading multidisciplinary projects at the intersection of visual art, design, and social justice, she bridges award-winning collaborators, incarcerated artists, musicians, institutions, and grassroots organizations.